secure-software-engineering/secucheck/README.md

 ### Build the fluentTQL specifications for all the 4 evaluation projects.

-When you cloned and built SecuCheck-Catalog project, this project also contains the fluentTQL specifications projects.
+When you cloned and built SecuCheck-Catalog project in the [step](#clone-and-build-the-evaluation-projects), this project also contains the fluentTQL specifications projects.
-If the build is successful in that step, building the fluentTQL specifications projects also successful.
+If the build of SecuCheck-Catalog project is successful in that [step](#clone-and-build-the-evaluation-projects), then building the fluentTQL specifications projects also successful.

 ### Install dependencies for the evaluation python scripts